squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 Study the code that you are modifying well to ensure that you fully understand how it works before you try to change it.
-This will not only help you solve the problem you aretrying to addressd but also minimize the risks of creating unintended side effects.
+This will not only help you solve the problem you are trying to address but also minimize the risks of creating unintended side effects.

 !!! tip "Linters"